 The magnificent rocky spires and beauty of the Eagletail Mountains Wilderness Area

-The Ben Avery Trail is in the Eagletail Mountains Wilderness Area approximately 70 miles west of Phoenix, AZ and approximately 45 miles east of Quartzsite, AZ in La Paz County, AZ.
+The Ben Avery Trail is in the Eagletail Mountains Wilderness Area approximately 70 miles west of Phoenix and approximately 45 miles east of Quartzsite in La Paz County, AZ.

 From Phoenix, take Interstate 10 west to Exit 81 (Salome Road exit).
 Go south on Harqualala Valley Road nearly six miles to Courthouse Rock/Centennial Road.
 Turn west on Centennial Road, leading toward Courthouse Rock which is the butte to the west.
 Travel nearly seven miles, and then veer right onto the road that parallels a natural-gas pipeline.
 Drive four miles and then turn south where you will see the Eagletail Mountains Wilderness sign.
 You’ll want a high-clearance vehicle for this road, which is 1.5 miles to the trailhead.